 When we talk about performance in this space, we’re talking about consistent performance.
 Being able to rely on a fast calculation every single time – that’s what companies really need ….
 We’re eliminating that network latency, so we’re getting consistent performance on all transactions.

 Eric Krell: Can you speak to how O Series Edge helps IT teams from an agility perspective?

 Eric Christian: Sure.
 I just spoke about scalability, that one is, I think, the most important.
 The other important aspect is to quickly adopt new tax rules.
 Governmental entities around the world are constantly changing tax rules, and sometimes they don’t give us much notice.
-With this architecture and environment configured properly, it can deploy containers throughout an organization in just a matter of minutes.
-And then one other thing is, IT organizations in order to be agile, really have to have visibility into all of their containers.
-With Edge, they have visibility into to all of the container instances running throughout their organization.
-They get to see CPU utilization, memory, transaction, performance, and all of those things.
+With this architecture and environment configured properly, it can deploy containers throughout an organisation in just a matter of minutes.
+And then one other thing is, IT organisations in order to be agile, really have to have visibility into all of their containers.
+With Edge, they have visibility into to all of the container instances running throughout their organisation.
+They get to see CPU utilisation, memory, transaction, performance, and all of those things.

-Eric Krell: Vertex had Forrester conduct research on interest in a containerized Edge Tax solution.
+Eric Krell: Vertex had Forrester conduct research on interest in a containerised Edge Tax solution.
 Tell me a little bit about the motivation for the research and how it was conducted.

 Eric Christian: Well, we knew just by talking to our clients that this architecture was desired.
 We reached out to Forrester to get more of a statistical picture and validate our assumptions.
 The way it worked is that Forrester interviewed multiple members of our team, and then they surveyed 400 IT professionals who are responsible for purchasing the tax software.